oracle-livelabs/converged/microservices-data-refactoring/collect-usage/collect-usage.md

 1. Simulate workload by running the provided SQL script.

     The file `simulate-workload.sql` contains about one hundred SQL commands.
 Copy the contents of this file into your SQL Worksheet and click on the **Run script** button.
-If you do not recall where the button is, please refer back to Task 1, Step 7, for a reminder.
+If you need help remembering where the button is, please refer back to Task 1, Step 7, for a reminder.

     ```text
     <copy>